 The history of Norfolk Island, from the earliest Polynesian occupation through the first and second colonial settlements and the arrival in 1856 of migrants from Pitcairn Island to the present day, is the stuff of numerous books, photographs, magazine articles and oral histories, to identify only some of the formats in which the lives and experience of the humans who have lived here have been recorded.

 However, to date there has been no centralised digital repository of the captured knowledge.
 Bits and pieces are discoverable here and there, but discovering them takes time and effort and, for much material, some skills in research.
 By this website, the Norfolk Island Historical Society aims to assemble such historical material as the owners are willing to release to the world.

-Paul Lareau’s archive (on this site) is just one example of a trove of material that has been at risk of loss but has been captured, in that case by a web archival service based in the USA.
+Information on a website survives only as long as the website is hosted.
+Paul Lareau’s archive (on this site) is just one example of a trove of material that has been at risk of loss as his website was no longer being maintained.
+However, his website has been captured a web archival service based in the USA.
 The Norfolk Island Historical Society aims to provide a service of that kind to the Island.
+As well as budgeting to pay the hosting fees indefinitely, the files are backed up on the computers of two members and also an external hard disc drive.

 Copyright